downfromthetrees/the_magic_eye/README.md

         "allTimeTopRemovalMessage": "Bad luck buckaroo, this image is an all time classic!"
     },

-Aside from removing reposts, this setting will auto approve reposts over the limit, and reflair them with the same flair.

-Action options:
+Notes:
+* `action`: This can be one of:
     * `"remove"`: removes the post and posts a message to the user
     * `"warn"`: reports the post and posts a removed comment in the thread with links

-Other details:
-* `removeRepostsIfDeleted`: Removes reposts even if the previous post was deleted. (`true`/`false`)
+* `actionRepostsIfDeleted`: Performs `action` on reposts even if the previous post was deleted. (`true`/`false`)
+* `reflairApprovedReposts`: Reflairs reposts with the same flair as the last one had
+* `approveIfOverRepostDays`: Auto-approves a repost over the time limit to save you doing it
-* Scores thresholds: These are intemediary thresholds for reposts. i.e. if the previous image got `mediumScore`, it'll be removed if it's under `mediumScoreRepostDays`.
+* Scores thresholds: Magic Eye keeps track of the last successful post of an image.
+These are granular time thresholds to determine whether or not it can be posted again yet.
+For example in the default settings: if the last matching submission got over `mediumScore` (set to 400 karma), it'll be removed if it's less than `mediumScoreRepostDays` days old (set to 25 days).
-    * If `smallScore` if set higher than 0 it will auto-approve anything that gets under this score
+    * If `smallScore` if set higher than 0 it will auto-approve it if the last matching submission got under this score
     * If `topScore` is set lower it will remove any post that ever got over this threshold permanently, with a message saying it's an all time subreddit top post.

 ### Remove blacklisted images